JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-02/about-the-static-keyword-in-csharp/index.md

 However, you need to consider some limitations:

-- They aren’t thread safe by default and can allow data leakage.
+- They aren’t thread safe by default and can cause data leakage.
 - They can make code harder to maintain if overused as global variables.
 - They can’t access non-static members without an explicit instance reference.